-However, we came to the conclusion that the best proposal that encapsulated all of our findings was to create a pen that could extrude the solder, and melt it at the joint, and could be used with one hand, freeing up the second.
+We came to the conclusion that the best proposal that encapsulated all of our findings was to create a pen that could extrude the solder, and melt it at the joint, and could be used with one hand, freeing up the second.
 It would also reduce the size of the exposed hot area and reduce the risk of injury.
 It's pen shape would make it intuitive to use.

-From the conceptual stage, we then began prototyping and testing, to ensure the idea was viable, and then iterating and developing the products various features to create a final proposal and prototype.
+We then began prototyping and testing, to ensure the idea was viable, and then iterating and developing the products various features to create a final proposal and prototype.

 The images to the right show the culmination of our prototyping and testing.